AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string sessionId, string promptText)
     ```

-1. Find the two lines below initializing the **chatMessage** variable and comment them out.
+1. Comment out the two lines below initializing the **messages** variable and passing it to the Semantic Kernel service.
 Then add the two new lines as seen below.
 This calls the the function to get the context window that we just updated, and passes the context window to the Semantic Kernel Service to get a completion from Azure OpenAI.

     ```csharp
     //List<Message> messages = new List<Message>() { chatMessage };